Karen Kalish - Serial Social Entrepreneur

 2021 St. Louis Business Journal “Champion for Diversity and Inclusion”

-Karen Kalish is founder of HOME WORKS!, an organization that trains, supports and pays teachers to go to the homes of their struggling students in an effort to get their families engaged in their children’s education.
-This parent participation increases student engagement, prevents excessive absenteeism, diminishes problem behaviors, and improves students’ academic achievement.
+Karen Kalish is founder of HOME WORKS!
+The Teacher Home Visit Program, an organization that trains, supports and pays teachers to go to the homes of their struggling students to get their families engaged in their children’s education.
+This parent participation improves attendance, classroom behavior, academic achievement, and parent engagement.

 2021 FOCUS St. Louis What’s Right with the Region “Demonstrating Innovative Solutions” Award to HOME WORKS!
 The Teacher Home Visit Program

-Honorees have demonstrated innovation and vision in making the St. Louis region a better place to live, work or visit.
+Honorees have demonstrated innovation and vision in making the St. Louis region a better place to live, work, and visit.

 View the video on YouTube.